charllone/Gradechum-Notifier/README.md

 };
 ```

->**Do not share this file with your credentials filled in.** Your password is stored in plaintext inside the script.
-Keep the project private, or move credentials to [Script Properties](https://developers.google.com/apps-script/guides/properties) instead.

 ### 3. Test it

 Run `debugFull()` from the editor to verify login, section fetching, task fetching, and ranking.
 Run `sendTestEmail()` to preview the email layout with fake data.